 Getting started with Custom Model Import

-A custom 3D model is composed of multiple files, and you need to specify all of them when you import a 3D model into the Desktop Editor.
-These files include:
+A custom 3D model is composed of multiple files, all of them must be specified when importing a 3D model into the desktop editor.
+The files include:

 An